-1. Large areas of damage associated with cobweb-like fungal growth Athelia arachnoidea 1.
+1. Large areas of damage associated with cobweb-like fungal growth .
+Athelia arachnoidea 1.
 Pink, coral or orange 'blobs' on, or imbedded in, the surface of the host thallus or fruit 2 1.
-Tiny dark bristles, dark hyphal threads or sooty covering present 3 1.
+Tiny dark bristles, dark hyphal threads or sooty covering present 1.
 Galls present 4 1.
 Black dots present 6

-2. Shocking pink irregular blobs that appear to dissolve in water Illosporiopsis christensenii 2.
+2. Shocking pink irregular blobs that swell when wet Illosporiopsis christensenii 2.
 Orange, or coral, slightly irregular blobs (bulbils) Erythricium aurantiacum 2.
-Pink spherical structures covered in white hairs and with a red spot Nectriopsis physciicola 2.
-Orangey spots imbedded in the surface of the thallus or fruit Pronectria xanthoriae
+Orange raised warts or pimples on thallus Pycnidia of the Xanthoria host 2.
+Orangey-pink spherical structures covered in white hairs and with a red spo t Nectriopsis physciicola 2.
+Orangey spots embedded in the surface of the thallus or fruit Pronectria xanthoriae